 - The conference member User B joins the conference after receiving the parameters, and the communication initialization is completed.

-The preceding process describes how to use Message Queue for MQTT and Alibaba Cloud RTC to quickly build your own real-time communication application.
-For more information about the SDK, see the AliwareMQ for IoT and AliwareMQ for MQ documents.
+The preceding process briefly describes how to use Message Queue for MQTTand Real-Time Communication RTC to quickly build your own audio and video calling App.
+For more information about the SDK description, see Message Queue for MQTT, Message Queue for Apache RocketMQand Real-Time Communication (RTC) documents.

-When using Message Queue for MQTT to construct a signaling channel for real-time communication, follow these principles for message type and parameter design:
+Where use Message Queue for MQTTwhen constructing a signaling channel for real-time communication, follow these principles for message type and parameter design:

-- Prefix group ID: Apply for the group ID on the Message Queue for MQTT console.
+- Prefix Group ID: The Group ID must be Message Queue for MQTTapply for the console.
 You are advised to classify the group IDs by application platform or channel to facilitate troubleshooting.
 For example, Android and iOS clients can be divided into different group IDs, or clients of different versions use different group IDs.

-- Suffix device ID: The device ID is generated by the application.
+- Device ID that is the suffix in a client ID: A device ID is generated by an application.
 Device IDs can be mapped to application account IDs to ensure their global uniqueness.